stonne-simulator/stonne-simulator.github.io/README.md

 STONNE simulator can also be called from within PyTorch.
 Please refer to the [documentation](DOCS.md).

+STONNE simulator also extends beyond DNNs to other applications like Graph Neural Networks

 ## Bibtex Citation
 Please, if you use STONNE, please cite us:
 ```